naturallaw777/Sovran_SystemsOS/for_new_sovran_pros/How To Install Sovran_SystemsOS.md

 # Sovran Systems does not offer any support of a DIY install of Sovran_SystemsOS.
 You are on your own.
-Good Luck!
+You can reach out to others in the matrix room https://matrix.to/#/#DIY_Sovran_SystemsOS:anarchyislove.xyz Good Luck!

 # These instructions will change as time moves forward due to new software and Sovran Systems creator finding new efficient way to install Sovran_SystemsOS.
 10-27-2023

 # Also, the Bitcoin blockchain will have to download to finish the setup.
 This could take up to 3 weeks.

 # Lastly, if you gift to the computer movement <https://zaps.sovransystems.com> to receive a Sovran Pro, you do not have to do any of this.
 It is all done for you.
 On top of that, the Bitcoin blockchain is already installed. 😉

 ### Requirements